 Three credits.
 Prerequisite or corequisite: SANR 215.
 Taught with NRE 3425.

 Theory, science, and practice of evaluating, growing, managing and safe removal of trees within or in close proximity to built environments.
 Laboratories are field-based and will take place in outdoor conditions.

+425. Fundamentals of Urban and Community Forestry

+Three Credits.
+Recommended preparation SANR 215 and 325.

+The theory, science and practice of evaluating and managing urban trees and forest resources, recognizing urban forest resources as part of socio-ecological-economic systems.

 495. Special Topics